SN 2024cld: unveiling the complex mass-loss histories of evolved supergiant progenitors to core collapse supernovae: Spectroscopy

 At early times, the absorption is broader (\qty{\approx200}{\kilo\meter\per\second} FWHM) and has a profile minimum around \qty{500}{\kilo\meter\per\second}.
 A sharp transition occurs around day 30, with the absorption velocity dropping to \qty{\approx100}{\kilo\meter\per\second}, and the profile width decreasing dramatically.
 We cannot rule out the possibility of further narrow absorptions at this phase owing to the signal-to-noise ratio and resolution of the data.
 We associate this with an abrupt change in the CSM structure swept by the ejecta around this time -- with early-time velocities corresponding to intense mass loss from e.g. binary interaction or ejected material from an eruption, and later-time velocities corresponding to an unperturbed wind-driven CSM.
 For such a sharp transition to occur implies a change in CSM on length scales of $\leq$20 AU.
 The transition from broad-high velocity to narrow-lower velocity is further consistent with the complex nature of eruptive (or binary) mass loss.
 We explore in more depth the implications of this result in Section~\ref{sec:discussion}, but for now characterise the CSM velocity in more detail.
 To more systematically measure the evolution of this feature, we fit Chebyshev polynomials to the absorption to estimate the profile minimum.
 Velocities are referenced to the strong H$\alpha$ emission to mitigate any wavelength calibration offsets (thought to be minimal owing to an absolute calibration to sky-lines).
 These velocities are presented in Figure~\ref{fig:absorption_vel}.

 There is an evident decline post-transition, which we fit with a straight line -- valid given we are still seeing absorption from comparatively close in to the progenitor, which has not yet reached terminal velocity.
 There is a clear decrease in velocity over time, \qty{0.22\pm0.08}{\kilo\meter\per\second\per\day}, which can be attributed to the ejecta sweeping up faster material (i.e. closer to the SN).
 This should decrease towards the terminal wind velocity~\citep[e.g.][]{Kee2021} over time if this component is indeed associated with the progenitor wind, as the effects of radiative acceleration decrease with greater radius -- with decreasing wind velocities placing stronger and stronger constraints on this.
 The final value obtained prior to SN\,2024cld becoming Sun-constrained, \qty{57\pm13}{\kilo\meter\per\second}, is above typical RSG wind velocities (\SIrange{10}{30}{\kilo\meter\per\second}), though broadly consistent within the uncertainties.
 This profile will likely disappear prior to reaching the terminal wind velocity, as the CSM density continues to decrease towards the point it can no longer drive line emission.
+Such narrow absorptions have been seen in a number of prior SNe~II from the literature \citep[e.g. ][]{Shreshtha2024,Andrews2025,Tartaglia2025}, but few have shown the longevity of the emission seen in SN\,2024cld -- the strongly-interacting SN\,2017hcc being a notable exception~\citep{Smith2020_2017hcc}.